garysweaver/irie/README.md

     http://localhost:3000/foobars

-(To get an idea of what the JSON should look like, use as_json on a model instance in Rails console.)

 Get a Foobar with id '1' with a GET method call to the following:

     http://localhost:3000/foobars/1

+(Tip: Use as_json on a model instance in Rails console to get an idea of what JSON to POST/PUT.
+If you are wrapping, you need to send in with the singular or plural model name as the request param, otherwise, just PUT/POST the JSON.)

 Create a Foobar with with a POST method call to the following, setting the JSON of a new Foobar as input/request parameter 'foobar':